 All published volumes are carefully edited, comprehensively indexed and include introductions explaining the background to the documents they present.
 They are attractively produced and uniformly bound in soft covers.

 The majority of past volumes are available for purchase through the Berkshire Record Society, c/o Berkshire Record Office, 9 Coley Avenue, Reading, Berkshire RG1 6AF.
 Members may purchase back numbers at the normal members' rate.
 Non-members may purchase individual volumes (subject to availability) at £25.00 each.
 Postage and Packing within the UK is £2.50.
 Volume 1 is now out of print but is available online using the links at the foot of the Volume 1 page.

 Where a volume has been published as two parts a 10% discount will apply if both parts are purchased.
 The price is therefore £45.00 rather than £50.00.
-This applies to volumes 6 and 7, volumes 9 and 10, volumes 11 and 12, and volumes 19 and 20, and volumes 23 and 24.
+This applies to volumes 6 and 7, volumes 9 and 10, volumes 11 and 12, volumes 19 and 20, and volumes 23 and 24.
 Postage and Packing within the UK is £5.00